ultraleap/UnrealPlugin/Documentation.md

 ![](https://i.imgur.com/Z7dxbLQ.png)

 The advanced properties scene demonstrates different settable properties on **IEGrabComponents**.
-Examples are ignoring hover of either hand, and ignoring contact between the hands and the item.
+Example properties include ignoring hover of either hand, and ignoring contact between the hands and the item.

 ## Example 7: Virtual keyboard

 ![](https://i.imgur.com/FsF9wIO.png)

 The virtual keyboard uses **IEButtons** for each keyboard key.
 Rapid typing is possible along with long press to activate advanced character input.
-Event handlers are provided to bind to each key press.
+Event dispatchers are provided to bind to each key press.

 # Custom behaviors for interaction objects